unknown-dev/unknown_admin/README.md

 It is possible that v8 engine libraries need to be installed

     brew install v8

-Then run the boostrap generator to add Bootstrap includes into your assets:

-    rails generate bootstrap:install less

 Also run the unknown_admin generator to install the asset files for the admin-backend